dwysocki/gracedb-server/docs/admin_docs/source/new_pipeline.rst

 ``gstlal-spiir`` pipeline relatively easy.)
 Adding a new ``Search`` is simpler, but the steps relating to LVAlert are similar.

 ..
 NOTE::
-    **PLEASE** use a database migration to perform this work, for the purposes of leaving a clear paper trail and making it easily and reproducibly portable to other GraceDB servers (e.g., test and development servers).
+    The following examples just show the Python code needed to add a new pipeline in the Django console, but **PLEASE** use a database migration to perform this work, for the purposes of leaving a clear paper trail and making it easily and reproducibly portable to other GraceDB servers (e.g., test and development servers).

+    See gracedb/events/migrations/0003_initial_pipeline_data.py and
+    gracedb/events/migrations/0004_initial_search_data.py for some examples of
+    how to add pipelines and searches via migrations.

 GraceDB server side steps
 =========================